cdchrisDev/holbertonschool-higher_level_programming/python-more_data_structures/README.md

 	* **Intersection**:<br /> The intersection of two sets is a set of elements that are shared by both sets
 	* **Discard**:<br /> Removes the specified element fro the set if it is present.
 	* **Symmetric difference**:<br /> Each of the union, intersection, difference, and symmetric difference operators listed above has an augmented assigment form can be used to modify a set.
-	* **Union**: Set Union operation.
+	* **Union**:<br /> Set Union operation.
 Union of 2 functions is the set of all the elements from both sets in a single different set.
-	* **Copy**: Create a new set based on an existing set, but do not want to modify the original set.
+	* **Copy**:<br /> Create a new set based on an existing set, but do not want to modify the original set.
 * When to use sets versus list
 	* The primary difference between list and set is that a list allows duplicate elements and maintains their order, while a set ensures element uniqueness without any guaranteed order.
 Since lists are ordered, position indexing is allowed in them.
 However, in unordered items like sets, positional indexing is not possible.
 * How to iterate into a set